-The blade and bar can be replaced with a blade and bar of a different length or pitch to adapt to various cutting situations.
-For blade-and-bar combinations that are compatible with this saw, see Accessories in the Specifications and Parts manual.
+This saw can be customized in two ways.
+First, the control handle can be set to different positions - horizontal, $30^{\circ}$ and $60^{\circ}$ - for the benefit of the operator.
+Second, the blade and bar can be replaced with a blade and bar of a different length or pitch to adapt to various cutting situations.
+For blade-and-bar combinations that are compatible with this saw, refer to "Accessories" in this manual.